The Revocable Living Trust

 Every individual is entitled to have a certain amount of assets in his or her estate without incurring any federal estate tax.
 This amount is called the “exclusion amount”.
 Historically, one of the primary functions of a revocable living trust is to permit the estate of the first spouse to die to utilize his or her exclusion so that, upon both spouses’ deaths, assets of both spouses, up to the exclusion amounts of both spouses, may pass estate tax-free to the couple’s beneficiaries.
 This was accomplished by placing a portion or all of assets of the first spouse to die in a trust that would be held for the benefit of the surviving spouse, without causing those assets to be included in the taxable estate of the surviving spouse.

-Over the last several years, the exclusion amount was increased from $1,000,000 to $3,500,000; and by using a revocable living trust for this purpose, married couples were able to utilize both of their exclusion amounts and protect joint assets. initially of $2,000,000 and eventually up to $7,000,000, from federal estate taxes.
+Over the last several years, the exclusion amount was increased from $1,000,000 to $5,340,000 in 2014; and by using a revocable living trust for this purpose, married couples are able to utilize both of their exclusion amounts and protect joint assets of up to $10,680,000 in 2014 from federal estate taxes.

-In addition to increasing the exclusion amount, the 2010 Tax Relief Act introduced a concept of the “portability” of a married decedent’s unused exclusion amount.
+In addition to increasing the exclusion amount, ATRA continued the concept of the “portability” of a married decedent’s unused exclusion amount.
 Under this provision, if a decedent is married and his/her estate does not fully use his or her exclusion amount, the unused portion is available for use by the surviving spouse.
 Therefore, if portability is available to a married couple, it would not be necessary to establish a revocable living trust for the sole purpose of utilizing both spouse’s exclusion amounts.

 Unfortunately, there are many aspects of portability that individuals of significant wealth should consider before making a decision not to establish a revocable living trust for the purpose of protecting each spouse’s exclusion amount.
-First, as currently enacted, the portability concept is only applicable to married couples who both die in 2011 or 2012.
-Second, a remarriage by a surviving spouse may impact the availability of the unused exclusion amount.
-Third, the revocable living trust provides the additional benefits of (i) protecting the appreciation on the decedent’s assets from estate taxes on the surviving spouse’s death, (ii) protecting the decedent’s assets from creditors of the surviving spouse, and (iii) ensuring that the assets of the decedent pass in the manner that the decedent intended.
+First, a remarriage by a surviving spouse may impact the availability of the unused exclusion amount.
+Second, the revocable living trust provides the additional benefits of (i) protecting the appreciation on the decedent’s assets from estate taxes on the surviving spouse’s death, (ii) protecting the decedent’s assets from creditors of the surviving spouse, and (iii) ensuring that the assets of the decedent pass in the manner that the decedent intended.

-Therefore, it is our belief at this stage that married individuals with joint estates in excess of the exclusion amount should still establish a revocable trust for the purpose of protecting the exclusion amount of the first spouse to die.
+Therefore, it is our belief that married individuals with assets in excess of one exemption amount should still consider whether to establish a revocable trust for the purpose of saving potential estate taxes by protecting the exclusion amount of the first spouse to die.

 There are two primary types of revocable living trusts which generally accomplish this result, namely: an “A/B” Trust and a “QTIP” Trust.
 The primary differences in these trusts are discussed below.